 However – putting your arm around your loved one or holding hands can be a great way of connecting when you’re too tired to talk.

-Next time you’re doing a Netflix marathon session, you might want to try getting close to one another.
+Next time you’re engaging in a Netflix marathon session, you might want to try getting close to one another.
 It doesn’t have to be fancy, sexy or spontaneous – it just has to happen.

 Relationships can go stale over time which is why it’s important to keep remembering to turn towards each other.

 This can be done in lots of ways:

 By listening and validating your partner even when what they’re sharing is less than riveting

 By sharing good news and fun stories along with the tough stuff